Get a graduate degree

 - All other University and Graduate College requirements for admission to a degree program will also apply.
 Qualified applicants may enter the program at the beginning of any semester.
-For information on the GMAT or GRE, please contact the Graduate College (836-5335) or the Missouri State University Counseling and Testing Center (836-5116).

 The program requires a minimum 36 hours of graduate credit plus any necessary prerequisite courses.

 |ACC 688||Healthcare Accounting Concepts||3 hrs|

 |FIN 788||Healthcare Financial Management||3 hrs|

 |MGT 704||Human Resources in Healthcare Organizations*||3 hrs|